 In 2014, Watchdog.org revealed Ralston “used his television show and blog to slam Republican attorney general candidate Adam Laxalt.”
 He boasted of the impact his reporting had on Laxalt’s campaign yet failed to disclose his ties to Laxalt’s Democratic opponent.

 Two years later, MSNBC, CBS, the Associated Press, and the New York Times all spread a false claim from Ralston about Sanders supporters throwing chairs.
 “Convention ended w/security shutting it down, Bernie folks rushed stage, yelling obscenities, throwing chairs.
 Unity Now!
 On to Philly 2/2,” Ralston tweeted.

 He also declared., “Hey, Berniebot chair-throwing truthers: It happened.
 People saw it, including one journalist who was there and reported it.”

-Additionallly, Ralston spun a narrative around Nevada Democratic Senator Harry Reid that involved a phone call Reid reportedly made to the head of the Culinary Workers Union to ensure workers made it to the caucuses to vote for Hillary Clinton.
+Additionallly, Ralston spun a narrative around Nevada Democratic Senator Harry Reid that involved a phone call Reid reportedly made to the head of CWU to ensure workers made it to the caucuses to vote for Hillary Clinton.
 Supposedly, Reid convinced bosses to let employees off work to participate in caucuses at six casino sites.

 But Jeff Weaver, who was the campaign manager for Sanders in 2016, challenged whether this occurred in his 2018 book, “How Bernie Won: Inside the Revolution That’s Taking Back Our County—And Where To Go From Here.”